opensearch-project/ml-commons/docs/tutorials/guardrails/use_bedrock_guardrails.md

 }
 ```

-# Use the guardrail embedded in Bedrock model inference API
+# Use the guardrails embedded in the Amazon Bedrock Model Inference API

 ## 0. preparation
 Create your own Bedrock Guardrails.
 For more details, see the Bedrock document [Create a guardrail](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-create.html).